SolarArbiter/SolarArbiter.github.io/usecases.md

 **Requirements** :

-- User can upload a forecast.
+- User can upload a forecast (4.C).
-- User can upload data.
+- User can upload data (4.C).
 - Framework applies data quality checks to uploaded data (4.E).
 - User can specify conditions (e.g., ramp rates) used to identify events occurring in a forecast or in data.
-- Framework provides visual display of identified events.
+- Framework provides visual display of identified events (3.D).
-- Framework provides a report for user download.
+- Framework provides a report for user download (3.D).
 - User can save event data, i.e., a time series of true/false values.

 #### 2.C.
 Find forecasts errors with large impacts (stretch) {#uc2C}
 {: .anchor}